Header images courtesy of Maksym Fesenko (via Shutterstock) and The St Regis Hong Kong

 On the brunch menu, the Bloody Mary ($75) is simply described as including vodka, tomato juice which is “technically a fruit juice,” and just “some spices and pickles”—no matter, because it’s completely delicious.
 During Covid lockdown times, Shady Acres even bottled this cocktail for takeaway, which is exactly the kind of energy we love.

 Shady Acres, G/F, 46 Peel Street, Soho, Central

-Brunch is one of the very few legitimate reasons to be dragged out of bed over the weekend, and Beef & Liberty makes this choice easier with their Bloody Marys.
-Made with Tito’s vodka and their house spice mix, the Bloody Mary ($89) is normally on their à la carte drinks menu, but during brunch, diners can choose to top up $108 for an hour’s worth of free-flow drinks, or $178 for two, which includes the tomato-based cocktail.
+Brunch is one of the very few legitimate reasons to be dragged out of bed over the weekend, and Beef & Liberty makes this choice easier with its Bloody Marys.
+Made with Tito’s vodka and a house spice mix, the Bloody Mary ($89) is normally on the à la carte drinks menu, but during brunch, diners can choose to top up $108 for an hour’s worth of free-flow drinks, or $178 for two, which includes the tomato-based cocktail.
 That’s what we call a no-brainer!

 Potato Head, G/F, 100 Third Street, Sai Ying Pun | (+852) 2858 6066

-This quirky eatery which specialises in generous portions of pork-led classics even manages to sneak some of their fervour for pork into their drinks menu.
-Their Bacon Bloody Mary ($88) is one of their signature cocktails, and is made with a special bacon-infused spice mix.
+This quirky eatery, which specialises in pork-led classics, even manages to sneak some of its fervour for pork into the drinks menu!
+The Bacon Bloody Mary ($88) is one of its signature cocktails and is made with a special bacon-infused spice mix.
 What’s even better is that the drink comes with an actual piece of bacon in the glass.
 Celery who?
 This is quite likely the only garnish we will accept in our Bloody Marys from now on!